sjanel/aeronet/docs/FEATURES.md

 - How to retrieve path params from handlers

-  - When `HttpServer` dispatches to a handler, it copies routing captures into the `HttpRequest` object.
+  - When `SingleHttpServer` dispatches to a handler, it copies routing captures into the `HttpRequest` object.
 Within your handler you can access them via `req.pathParams()` which returns a `flat_hash_map<std::string_view, std::string_view>`.
   - Example: